 During your interview, you can expect to be asked many questions about yourself and your employment history.
 If this switches to suddenly telling you all about the company, the perks of working there and what you would be doing in your day to day role, it’s a sure sign that they want to gauge your interest and see whether you would even want to work there in the first place.

 For the most part, interviews are fairly formal.
 Interviewers will know within the first five minutes if you are a yes or a no. If the interview goes on a tangent about personal hobbies, families and personal goals, it shows a deep interest in you.
 They want to know who you are beyond the resume.

-If you are given allotted time slot of fifteen minutes and you still find yourself there an hour later, it’s a good chance, they like you and you are strongly being considered for the role.
+If you are given allotted time slot of thirty minutes and you still find yourself there an hour later, it’s a good chance, they like you and you are strongly being considered for the role.
 Interviewers make snap judgements on a candidate when they walk in the door, and they decide formally within the first ten minutes.
 An extended interview indicates an interest in you that could cinch it.